octo-technology-downunder/octolog/notes.md

  * how to enable caching with classic lambda ?
 Can we access the cache header ?
  * possible to add nested document in root document
  * impossible to create indexes on nested fields
+ * can't change the index after the table was created, we re-create one and migrate the data